aravart/poolmate/README.md

 * A command which `poolmate` can execute to obtain the loss of a teaching set
 * Parameter settings for the search algorithm

+All methods support both teaching sets and teaching sequences.
+That is, duplication and order of teaching items will be significant if the provided learner treats them as significant.

 For the details, see [Usage](#usage).

 For an introduction to machine teaching,